kituit/chess/README.md

 | move_piece(curr_row, curr_col, new_row, new_col) | Moves piece from (curr_row, curr_col) to (new_row, new_col)                                 |
 | is_in_check(colour)                              | For a given player colour BLACK/WHITE, returns TRUE/FALSE if player is in check             |

+### 2. text_game.py

+Basic text interface used for testing.

+### 3. game.py

+Code for GUI and logic for running game.

+### 4. app.py

+Contains code for flask server that can be deployed to run multiplayer in flask mode.

+### 5. client_flask.py

+Code for client that interfaces between game code and flask server.

+### 6. client_mqtt.py

+Code for client that manages online games and interfaces between players via MQTT.

 ## Playing with GUI

 File containing GUI is located at src/game.py.
 To use, need pygame installed.